 The pharmacokinetics of Natazia has not been studied in subjects with renal impairment, but an effect requiring dose adjustment is unlikely to be present.

 The pharmacokinetics of Natazia has not been studied in subjects with hepatic impairment.
 Steroid hormones may be poorly metabolized in patients with impaired liver function.
 Acute or chronic disturbances of liver function may necessitate the discontinuation of COC use until markers of liver function return to normal.
-[See CONTRAINDICATIONS.]
+[See CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS]

 Body Mass Index